carl2087/life-sort-drf-api/README.md

 The quick task model is designed to let a user create a short quick task.

-The quick tast model contains the following fields:
+The quick task model contains the following fields:

  * owner - Primary key of the user who generated the task.
  * date created - Date and time for the creation of the task.